Cardmaking Weights and Sizes can answer some of the questions that you may have and help you to enjoy this lovely hobby.

 You need to decide which you want to work with a stick to that throughout.

 The best way to help you convert these from one to the other is to buy a metal ruler with both measurements on it.

 A metal ruler is also recommended because if you use a craft knife then you could cut into a plastic one and ruin the edge of it.

 You should be able to get one from a hardware shop and they are not expensive ... but invaluable when it comes to cutting and measuring.

 I know that when you are new then it is also a mystery as to which Equipment you may need.

-I also know that some of it you will need and others you will want and there is a big difference between the two
+I also know that some of this stuff you will need and others you will want and there is a big difference between the two.

 But one of the things I would recommend is the use of a Scoring Board as this will give a really professional finish to all your cards.

 So having watched this video Cardmaking Weights and Sizes the next step is to look at some really neat ideas on how to fold your card and the video Basic Cardfolds Tutorial will help you to decide.